 Miguel’s Book Recommendations

-” I will mention a book that’s been around for probably more than 20 something years, but it’s still very relevant and was very visionary at the moment.
-I think it’s still a book that really opened my eyes – it is a book from Peter Drucker, called The Post-Capitalist Society.
-I think it’s a brilliant book – not only for learning managers, but in general it’s a book on economics and capital and policy.
-But he talks about the knowledge economy, and what are the changes and what are the different models and structures that need to change as we go through the knowledge economy.
+”This book has been around for a while, but it’s still very relevant and was very visionary in it’s time.
+It’s still a book that really opened my eyes – it’s a brilliant book, not only for learning managers, but in general it’s a book on economics, the knowledge economy and capital and policy.
 I think it was written more than 20 something years ago, and it’s impressive how relevant it is today and will be in the future. “

 “I have my own blog – I don’t write very often, but once in a while I put out a couple of articles.
 It’s just my name and last name, dot com.
 Miguelpremoli.com.”

 Join the conversation!

 We’d love to hear your thoughts on our podcast, so feel free to get in touch on Twitter @learningatlarge with any questions or queries.
 You can also email me at firstname.lastname@example.org.
 As always, don’t forget to subscribe to Learning at Large in your favorite podcast app and leave us a 5-star rating if you enjoyed it.
 Thank you for joining us, and see you next time.